A product of

 THE MAGIC OF THE KILIM RIVER

-An advertorial by Kamila Delart
+By Kamila Delart

 Eager to explore the natural beauty of the island, I spent some time researching the available tours to finally choose a Mangrove Kayak Trip: an eco-friendly expedition in tune with nature, omitting the gimmicky and irresponsible feeding of eagles or monkeys.
 As I never kayaked before, I am glad that I will be provided with proper instructions.
 And although the kayaks are very stable, the fact that life jackets are compulsory puts me at ease.